Helmut Hönl: Research

-At this time, there were three centers of development for quantum mechanics and the interpretation of atomic and molecular structure, based on atomic and molecular spectroscopy, especially the Sommerfeld-Bohr model: the Theoretical Physics Institute at the University of Munich, under Arnold Sommerfeld, the Institute of Theoretical Physics at the University of Göttingen, under Max Born, and the Institute of Theoretical Physics, under Niels Bohr.
+At this time, there were three centers of development for quantum mechanics and the interpretation of atomic and molecular structure, based on atomic and molecular spectroscopy, especially the Sommerfeld-Bohr model: the Theoretical Physics Institute at the University of Munich, under Sommerfeld, the Institute of Theoretical Physics at the University of Göttingen, under Born, and the Institute of Theoretical Physics, under Niels Bohr.
 These three institutes effectively formed a consortium for the exchange of assistants and researchers.
 Furthermore, with Sommerfeld educating such capable physicists, when they were called to other facilities, they effectively became extensions of Sommerfeld’s Institute of Theoretical Physics.

-This was the case with Hönl when he went to the Stuttgart Technische Hochschule to work with Paul Peter Ewald, who received his Ph.D. under Sommerfeld and became ordinarius professor of theoretical physics at Stuttgart Technische Hochschule in 1921.
+This was the case with Hönl when he went to the Stuttgart Technische Hochschule (STH) to work with Paul Peter Ewald, who received his Ph.D. under Sommerfeld and became ordinarius professor of theoretical physics at STH in 1921.
 At Stuttgart, Ewald and Hönl worked on the quantum theory atomic and molecular structure and solid-state physics.
 They developed a theoretical model of electron densities and the atomic scattering factor in solids.
 Their work has been referenced in the literature as the Ewald-Hönl-Brill model (after the German physicist Rudolf Brill).